microsoft/FluidFramework/api-report/merge-tree.api.md

     refSeq: number;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "clientSeqComparer" is marked as @public, but its signature references "Comparer" which is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "clientSeqComparer" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
-export const clientSeqComparer: Comparer<ClientSeq>;
+// @internal @deprecated (undocumented) export const clientSeqComparer: Comparer<ClientSeq>;

 // @public (undocumented)